-Credit Value: 2 HN Credits at SCQF level 8: (16 SCQF credit points at SCQF level 8\)
+Credit points and level: 2 SQA Credits at SCQF level 8: (16 SCQF credit points at SCQF level 8) Recommended entry to the unit: Access to this unit is at the discretion of the centre.
+However, it would be beneficial if learners have suitable skills in communication and software application packages.

-Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.
-However, it would be beneficial if candidates have suitable skills in communication and software application packages.
 Further knowledge concerning business decision making and processes would be advantageous.
-This may be demonstrated by achievement of the following Units, DE3N 34 Communication: Analysing and Presenting Complex Information, D75X 34 Information Technology: Applications Software, F84T 34 Managing People and Organisations, F84D 35 Office Management or equivalent.
+This may be demonstrated by achievement of the following units, HP75 48 Communication: Business Communication, HP6L 47Information Technology: Applications Software, HP0M 47Digital Technologies for Administrators, HP71 47 Managing People and Organisations, HP6A 48 Office Management or equivalent.

-Core skills: There will be opportunities to gather evidence towards the Core Skill of Information and Communication Technology at SCQF level 6 and the Core Skills components of Critical Thinking, Reviewing and Evaluating, Written Communication (Reading) and Written Communication (Writing) at SCQF level 6 in this Unit, although there is no automatic certification of Core Skills or Core Skills components.
+Core skills: There will be opportunities to gather evidence towards the Core Skill of Information and Communication Technology (ICT) at SCQF level 6 and the Core Skills components of Critical Thinking, Reviewing and Evaluating, Planning and Organising, Written Communication (Reading) and Written Communication (Writing) at SCQF level 6 in this Unit, although there is no automatic certification of Core Skills or Core Skills components.